 Payette Land Trust & Payette River Walk Alliance – Presentation/Discussion – by Craig Utter

 Craig shared a brief background of the property & history.
 The 44 acres along the river has recently sold.
 The Payette Land Trust is working with the new owners to preserve this property for conservation.
 Currently the parcel is gated off and public access is prohibited due to liability.
-No trespassing signs are posted.
+“No trespassing” signs are posted.
 Craig shared an overview of steps needed to again open this property up to the public for access.
-Hopes this may be by next summer.
+He has hopes this may be by next summer.
 Fundraising & more information to come.
 Property owners may reach out to Craig Utter at the Payette Land Trust with questions.

-Zoom meeting ended at 1125.
+Zoom meeting ended at 11:25.